bazurbat/jagen/doc/Manual.md

 - **pkg.config** — a config for the current pkg rule, also derived from the rule or can be set by a template

-- **pkg.filenames** — a list of filenames where rules for this package was found
+- **pkg.contexts** — a list of contexts where rules for this package were evaluated

 - **pkg.source** (`pkg_source_*`) — Source object